vime-js/vime/packages/vime-docs/complete/customization.md

 ```

 {% hint style="info" %}
-For all available providers see this [page](../../vime-standard/src/providers/index.js).
+- For all available providers see this [page](../../vime-standard/src/providers/index.js).
+- Checkout the [provider notes](../standard/notes.md) for any provider specific issues or features.
 {% endhint %}

 ## Loading Plugins